-(Required) Specifies the number of extents to migrate.
+(Required) Specifies the MDisk onto which the extents are to be migrated.

--threads number_of_threads

-(Optional) Specifies the number of threads to use while migrating these extents.
-You can specify 1 - 4 threads.
-The default number of threads is 4.
+- -exts number\of\extents - (Required) Specifies the number of extents to migrate. - -threads number\of\threads - (Optional) Specifies the number of threads to use while migrating these extents.
+You can specify 1 4 threads.
+The default number of threads is 4. - -vdisk vdisk\id | vdisk\name - (Required) Specifies the VDisk to which the extents belong.

--vdisk vdisk_id | vdisk_name

-(Required) Specifies the VDisk to which the extents belong.

-This command migrates a given number of extents from the source, specified in terms of the virtual disk, and the managed disk that contains some extents used to make up the virtual disk.
-The target is specified in terms of a managed disk (within the same managed disk group).
+This command migrates a given number of extents from the source virtual disk and the managed disk that contains extents that are used to make up the virtual disk.
+The target is a managed disk within the same managed disk group.

-If a large number of extents are being migrated, you can specify the number of threads that should be started, between one and four.
-The progress of these can be checked by issuing the svcinfo lsmigrate command.
+If a large number of extents are being migrated, you can specify 1 - 4 threads.
+You can issue the svcinfo lsmigrate command to check the progress of the migration.